Thai Food Made Easy | SPICY BEANS ON TOAST (VEGAN)

 – Not a big fan of yeast extract?
 Use a teaspoon of bouillon powder or a vegetable stock cube instead.

 -Fancy Oriental style breakfast?
-Click here for Congee recipes
+Click here for Congee recipes.

 -Drizzle an olive oil on top to add extra shine.